-Our board of directors has an audit committee and a compensation and stock option committee.
+Our board of directors has an audit committee, a compensation and stock option committee and a single-member stock option committee.
 The board may also establish other committees to assist in the discharge of its responsibilities.

 The audit committee oversees our financial reporting process on behalf of the board of directors, makes recommendations to the board regarding the independent auditors to be nominated for election by the stockholders, reviews the independence of such auditors, approves the scope of their annual audit activities, reviews their audit results, assures that our financial reporting is of high quality, and reviews the interim financial statements with our management and the independent auditors prior to the filing of our Quarterly Report on Form 10-Q. Dr. Schwartz, Dr. Perlmutter and Mr. Levin make up the audit committee.